miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 ### The Decline of Traditional Web Search

-Few people think of it that way, but Google displaced by social media as they were hung on in the edges ***amongst the lazy*** who use search really just for web-navigation and ***not real resarch.*** Hard core searchers like me who have to get shit done using new knowledge they didn't have just a moment ago were out in the cold, in a wilderness of ads.
+Few people think of it that way but Google, displaced by social media as they were, hung on in the edges ***amongst the lazy*** who use search really just for web-navigation and ***not real research.*** Hard core searchers like me who have to get shit done using new knowledge they didn't have just a moment ago were out in the cold, in a wilderness of ads.